RenderKit/embree/README.md

-Do not change the toolset manually in a solution file (neither through the project properties dialog, nor through the "Use Intel Compiler" project context menu), as then some compiler specific command line options cannot get set by CMake.
+Do not change the toolset manually in a solution file (neither through the project properties dialog, nor through the "Use Intel Compiler" project context menu), because then some compiler specific command line options cannot be set by CMake.

 Most configuration parameters described in the [CMake Configuration] can be set under Windows as well.
 Finally, click "Generate" to create